Home > Blog > Moratorium > What Is a Debt Moratorium, Debt Relief Order, and How It Brings Relief

 Company Voluntary Arrangement

-Formal plan for businesses to repay debts over time.
+Formal plan for businesses to repay debts over time with licensed insolvency practitioner oversight.

 Creditors agree on new terms, helping avoid liquidation.